Rate of Return: Average Isn’t Real

 Your Decision Point

-You may feel that what was solid ground beneath your feet is now crumbling as the arbitrary and meaningless mirage that it is.
-If so, you are probably wondering what to do with this information so that you can make empowered financial decisions.
+You might be wondering what to do with this information so that you can make empowered financial decisions.

 Firstly, recognize that we are talking about investments with risk, in one category: paper assets in the market.
-There are other asset classes, such as real estate and business, that when you understand and control them, you minimize risk factors and increase your returns.
+Remember to leverage your investor identity when deciding the best investments for you.
+When you invest in what you know and can control, you minimize risk factors and increase your returns.

-Besides, there’s another category of what you do with your money: your savings that consists of safe money that holds its value.
-It’s important to have savings that are safe, liquid, and growing with compound interest, so you have reserves to use in the right investments when you find them.
+Second, before you invest it is important to have savings that are safe, liquid, and growing with uninterrupted compound interest, so you have reserves to use in the right investments when you find them.

 Book a strategy call to find out how, and also get the one thing you should be doing today to optimize your personal economy and accelerate time and money freedom.